kellieay/ESC-Software_Testing/README.md

 ## Implementation

 ### Week 8 Submission
-* Implementation of the reading of the sample csv files and comparing them can be found in: `ESC-SoftwareMiniTest/src/compareCSV`, named as **`Compare.java`**.
+* Implementation of the reading of the sample csv files and comparing them can be found in: `ESC-SoftwareMiniTest/src/compareCSV`, named as **`CompareCSV.java`**.
 * Use case diagram can be found in `Week8-Use Case Diagram`.
 #### Getting Started
 Firstly, before running the program (in Eclipse), change the path of the sample files used to what corresponds to your own directory.